manfredsteyer/ng-upgrade-lab/03_ngUpgrade2.md

 12. Compile the project to make sure that there are no TypeScript errors.

-13. Refresh the project in your browser and ensure yourself that the tab control works correctly within the flight-edit route.
+13. Refresh the project in your browser and ensure yourself that the ``tabs`` control works correctly within the ``flight-edit`` route.